Blue pigments: YInMn Blue

+YInMn Blue is an inorganic pigment was discovered only in 2009.
+It has been used in water, oil, and acrylic paints from paint vendors.

+Obsolete, disused, and minor blue pigments

 Egyptian blue

 Egyptian blue was the first synthetic blue pigment.
 It was made from a mixture of silica, lime, copper salts, and an alkali.
 It was widely used in The Fourth Dynasty of ancient Egypt (c.
 2613 to 2494 BC).
 Egyptian blue is responsible for the blue colour seen very commonly in Egyptian faience.
+It is no longer used.